Want after work play ideas for toddlers? These fun activities offer quality time with your child during after work hours. With a free printable!

 Take advantage while your kids are young and willing!
-After work hours lend themselves well to having your little one help with chores.
-Stick to simple tasks (I list 10 easy ones for toddlers to do here).
+After work hours lend themselves well to having your little one help with chores, sticking to simple tasks.

 You’re teaching valuable life skills, spending time with your child and getting things done.